 Festival Players Education Initiatives

-This is a new arm of the company and is growing to support and build bridges with the communities in Prince Edward County, the broader communities and its schools.
-PIC in PEC is an active way to bring the youth of the area into the creative spheres of the Festival Players with rare and purposeful work that allows the voice of the young people in the region to be heard and celebrated.
+Festival Players will continue to support and build bridges with the communities in Prince Edward County, the broader communities and its youth.
+PIC on the NET is a virtual way to bring the youth of the area into the creative spheres of the theatre community with rare and purposeful work that allows the voice of the young people in the region to be heard and celebrated.